 - You can give of your treasure through monetary donations or other property or estate gifts.

 The “Giving” section of this website is really focused on the third category of gifts that involve money and material resources.
 See “New to Giving” for a brief summary of why we give money to the church and why it’s so important.
 See “planned giving” for ideas about how you can think long-term about charitable gifts to the church via wills, trusts, and other financial instruments (and possibly save money at the same time).
-See our stewardship campaign page for more info about the latest campaign to invite people to make an annual pledge.
+See our stewardship campaign page for information about our pledge campaigns generally and details on the 2018 campaign as they come out.

 Whether you put a few dollars in the plate once in a while, pledge to make regular financial donations to our annual budget, donate a portion of your estate to the church, make a one-time donation to some of our special appeals, or add to our trust funds, we thank you for your gifts.
 By sharing what we have been given we, together, are blessed to share the gift of God’s love with the world.